Lane Thomas Preview, Player Props: Nationals vs. Red Sox

 Lane Thomas At The Plate

-- Thomas has 133 hits to go with a slugging percentage of .479, both of which are tops among Washington hitters this season.
+- Thomas leads Washington in slugging percentage (.479) and total hits (135) this season.

-- Among the qualifying hitters in MLB action, his batting average ranks 22nd, his on-base percentage ranks 76th, and he is 34th in the league in slugging.
+- Among the qualified hitters in MLB action, he ranks 18th in batting average, 72nd in on-base percentage, and 34th in slugging.

-- In 46 games this year (38.7%), Thomas has picked up an RBI, and in 17 of those games (14.3%) he had two or more.
+- Thomas has driven in a run in 46 games this year (38.3%), including 17 games with more than one RBI (14.2%).
 He has also driven home three or more of his team's runs in five contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.